 Stoke Prior First School takes a tiered approach to Pupil Premium Spending.

-Careful analysis shows that the Pupil Premium funding received in 2017-18 was spent in a range of ways and has had a significant impact on the pupils it was designated for as well as others.
+Careful analysis shows that the Pupil Premium funding received in 2018-19 was spent in a range of ways and has had a significant impact on the pupils it was designated for as well as others.
 This impact is demonstrated through the progress and attainment the pupils have achieved by the end of the academic year.

-Evidence shows that where any gaps in attainment exist for pupils eligible for funding, effective spending of the Pupil Premium Funding ensures the gap in attainment for these pupils narrows and for most disappears as pupils move through the school.
-Some eligible pupils achieve well above the their age related expectations by the end of Year Four.
+Evidence shows that where any gaps in attainment exist for pupils eligible for funding, effective spending of the Pupil Premium Funding ensures the gap in attainment for these pupils narrows and for most disappears as they move through the school.
+Some eligible pupils achieve well above their age related expectations by the end of Year Four.

 There is a designated Governor responsible for the close monitoring of Pupil Premium spending within school and termly updates are provided to all Governors.

 Below is a 3 year plan for Pupil Premium Spending